What is customer support?

 • Online self service

-Each of these options carries with it certain advantages in terms of reach, availability, usability, and communication effectiveness.
+Each option provides certain advantages in reach, availability, usability, and communication effectiveness.
 Successful businesses tend not to limit their customer support options to just one or two channels; multi-channel support ensures that wherever your customers are and however they prefer to reach out, you will be waiting for them and ready to help.
 Omni-channel support takes this interaction even further, connecting all available service channels and allowing agents to freely share relevant information to promote a more seamless customer experience.

 The evolution of customer support

-But as larger businesses began to expand to include more and more locations, it became apparent that the need for customer support was growing as well.
+But as larger businesses expanded to include more locations, it became clear that the need for customer support was growing too.
 At the same time, new communication technologies—such as the telephone—made it possible for customers to call into stores directly to find solutions to their problems.

 Today, we are living in a golden age of customer support.
 However, as support options and capabilities expand, the line between customer service and customer support is starting to blur.